 If you want to get the most moisture and hydration from your conditioner, deep conditioner or hair mask, you need to learn the “squish to condish” technique.
 It’s means squishing your hair to condition it.
 Also called “scrunching.”
 This is the art of scrunching your hair, primarily to encourage your hair to drink up and absorb the hydration from the water, and the moisture from the conditoner.
 As well as encourage curl definition – which I’ve mentioned a lot in this post.

 Top Tip: If you’re pushed for time, using this method is a great way to get product into the cuticles of your hair quickly.
 It’s also great for low porosity hair where the cuticles tend to lay flat.
 By pushing the product upwards, it penetrates the hair shaft more efficiently than brushing or using praying hands which uses downward motions.

-Top Tip: If your hair looks stringy and bitty after applying your products, wet your hair again with the shower head, tap or spray bottle.
+Top Tip: If your hair looks stringy and bitty after applying your products.
+Wet your hair again with the shower head, tap or spray bottle.
 Just enough to wet your hair, not so much that you wash all the products out.
-Voila, clumps will appear!
+Voila, clumps will re-appear!
 Scrunch the individual clumps a couple of times to encourage curl pattern once again, and then dry.

 Wow, that was a really long post!
 But I really wanted to get all the techniques in one post so you can be fully up to speed.
 I hope you found this post helpful and you know your plop from your pineapple.
-Please subscribe if you haven’t already, like my Facebook page and follow me on Instagram.
+If you want more tips and advice like this post for your washday, check out my Washday Workbook here!
 Comment below with any questions, what are your favourite techniques?
 And let me know what you’d like to see me cover/try out next.